webprofusion/certify-docs/docs/dns-validation.md

  ```
 C:\customscripts\UpdateDNS.bat example.com _acme-challenge.example.com ABCBD123456789
 ```
-Note: you should assume the working directory of the process will not be the same as the script.
+Notes: you should assume the working directory of the process will not be the same as the script.
+When an 'apex domain' like `example.com` is included in the certificate request for a wildcard (e.g. `*.example.com`) both TXT records will have the same name but different values, so updates need to add to the TXT record values.
+For this reason it's also a good idea to provide a (well tested!) delete script to clean up the TXT record once the request has completed, otherwise your TXT record values will grow with every validation attempt.